Performance Analysis of 5G RAN Slicing Deployment Options in Industry 4.0 Factories: Introduction

 \textbf{Literature Review}.
-Prior studies on \gls{RAN} slicing for industrial scenarios mainly focus on architectural frameworks, slice management, or resource allocation mechanisms.
-Rashid et al.~\cite{Rashid2022} proposed slice descriptors to enhance reliability, while Perdigão et al.~\cite{Perdigao2024Automating} addressed automated slice management for factory environments.
+Prior studies on \gls{RAN} slicing for industrial scenarios mainly address architectural frameworks, slice management, or resource allocation mechanisms.
+Rashid et al.~\cite{Rashid2022} proposed slice descriptors to enhance reliability, while Perdigão et al.~\cite{Perdigao2024Automating} studied automated slice management for factory environments.
 Other works investigated flexible slicing for heterogeneous traffic~\cite{Zhang2022} or analyzed slicing architectures in edge federation and robotic systems~\cite{Taleb2019,Mhatre2021}.
 Complementary studies examined the limitations of current \gls{5G} releases for industrial traffic~\cite{Lucas-Estañ1} and spectrum-level slicing strategies with their trade-offs~\cite{Munoz2020}, while experimental platforms such as 5G-CLARITY demonstrated the feasibility of infrastructure-level slicing and multi-connectivity in private industrial networks~\cite{Cogalan2022}.
-However, they generally assume a predefined slicing structure and do not systematically characterize and assess alternative \gls{RAN} slicing deployment options within a single factory, nor their impact on isolation, per-flow delay guarantees, and radio resource utilization.
+However, these works generally assume a predefined slicing structure and do not systematically characterize alternative \gls{RAN} slicing deployment options within a single factory, nor their impact on isolation, per-flow delay guarantees, and radio resource utilization.

 \textbf{Contributions}.
-The above discussion exposes an open question: \emph{how should \gls{RAN} slicing be instantiated in a factory to support heterogeneous \gls{QoS} requirements across multiple industrial flows?} To address this question, this paper makes the following contributions: \textit{C1}) Identification and comparative analysis of multiple \gls{RAN} slicing deployment options in industrial factories, clarifying their impact on isolation and per-flow delay guarantees. \textit{C2}) An \gls{SNC}-based analytical framework to derive per-flow delay bounds, adopted as a common basis for consistent comparison across deployment options. \textit{C3}) A heuristic slice planner that allocates downlink radio resources to satisfy per-flow delay targets.
+The above discussion raises the following question: \emph{how should \gls{RAN} slicing be instantiated in a factory to support heterogeneous \gls{QoS} requirements across multiple industrial flows?} To address it, this paper makes three contributions: \textit{C1}) identification and comparative analysis of multiple \gls{RAN} slicing deployment options in industrial factories, clarifying their impact on isolation and per-flow delay guarantees; \textit{C2}) a \gls{SNC}-based analytical framework to derive per-flow delay bounds, used as a common basis for consistent comparison across deployment options; and \textit{C3}) a heuristic slice planner that allocates downlink radio resources to satisfy per-flow delay targets.